AnshMittal1811/PLAsTiCC/Text-to-Image Generation/README.md

 ### Dataset
 ------
 We select 2 datasets for this problem.
+These are the birds and flowers dataset